PetrGlad/emmate/README.md

 ## TODO

-- [ ] Have a separate edit-position and play-start cursors, so it is possible to jump back to listen to the modified version.
+- [ ] Editing sustain events.
 - [ ] Note input (with mouse).
-- [ ] Allow editing sustain events.
+- [ ] Automatically create a snapshot on an edit command.
 - [ ] Do not save a new snapshot when there are no changes.
-- [ ] Automatically create a snapshot on an edit command.
-- [ ] Multi-track UI (for snippets and copy/paste buffer).
-- [ ] Time marks on stave.
+- [ ] Time marks on stave (minute:second).
-- [ ] Time bookmarks.
 - [ ] Consider TransportTime to be signed (see also StaveTime).
 There are too many conversions forth and back.
+We can
+- [ ] Have a separate edit-position and play-start cursors, so it is easier to jump back and listen to the modified version.
+- [ ] Time bookmarks.
-We can restrict time to positives only in the engine.
+  restrict time to positives only in the engine.
 - [ ] Find a way to separate actions from view logic with egui.
 It looks too messy now.
 - [ ] Minimize use of unwrap.
 The biggest contention currently is event data shared between engine and stave.
+- [ ] Multi-track UI (for snippets, flight recorder, and copy/paste buffer).
+Can show only one at a time, though.
+Use tabs?
+- [ ] Zoom to fit whole composition.
+- [ ] Visual hint for out-of-view selected notes.
+Scroll to the earliest of the selected notes on an action, if none of them are currently visible.
+- [ ] Flight recorder (always record what is coming from the MIDI controller into a separate file).
+- [ ] Copy/cut/paste.
 - [x] Note selection.
 - [x] Simple undo/redo.
 - [x] Time selection.